You don't need to be rich to enjoy your own indoor swimming pool.

 It wasn't too long ago when in-ground pools were considered luxury features to a home.
-Today, they're almost as passé as central air.
-But who would've ever guessed the day would come when indoor swimming pools would be a feasible option, and not only for the rich and famous.
+Who would've ever guessed the day would come when indoor swimming pools would be a feasible option, and not only for the rich and famous?
 That day has come.

 Indoor swimming pools, while still considered a pretty fancy feature in the home, are truly gaining popularity in mainstream America.

 "I don't consider our pool to be a luxury item, but rather something to help my husband relieve himself of pain," said Elspeth Franks of Plymouth.
 For the past several months, she's been in the process of having her home enlarged to house their new indoor pool.
 Her husband, Bill, suffers from a fractured spine and dangling in a pool has proven to be the best form of therapy for his pain.